 Submit your manuscript to the Journal of Education here: https://mc.manuscriptcentral.com/bujoe

-Consistent with the policy of blind review, the author(s)’ name(s), role(s), and institutional affiliation(s) should be listed only on a cover page that will be removed before the manuscript is sent to the reviewers.
+Consistent with the policy of anonymous review, the author(s)’ name(s), role(s), and institutional affiliation(s) should be listed only on a cover page that will be removed before the manuscript is sent to the reviewers.
 That cover page should include the name of the corresponding author, e-mail and postal addresses, and telephone number.
 References to the author(s)’ previous work should be listed as Author(s) in the citations and references.
-Acknowledgment of cooperating scholars or professionals and funding sources should be added to the end of the manuscript.
+Acknowledgment of cooperating scholars or professionals and funding sources should be added to the end of the cover page.

 Manuscript Review and Selection